 Legal Responsibility For Accidents Caused By A Minor

-Washington state’s family car doctrine recognizes that parents can be held legally responsible for injury or other damages caused by a family member driving a vehicle which is owned, provided, or maintained by the adult parent or guardian.
+The Family Car Doctrine in Washington state recognizes that parents can be held legally responsible for injury or other damages caused by a family member driving a vehicle which is owned, provided, or maintained by the adult parent or guardian.
 The one caveat is that the minor driver must have had permission to drive the vehicle in order for liability to apply to the parent.

 This means that parents should consider their own personal responsibility in the event that their son or daughter causes an auto accident.
 Parents or guardians who do not have sufficient liability insurance coverage could face financial challenges in the event that their child causes a serious injury collision.

 The award-winning attorney Chris Davis and the legal team at Davis Law Group have published a free legal guide for parents of teen drivers.
 Order your free copy of the book today by visiting WashingtonAccidentBooks.com